pawelniewie/pawelniewiadomski.com/_posts/2017-08-31-decided-to-manage-my-dotfiles-with-dotbot.markdown

 ---
-title: How I decided to manage my dotfiles with dotbot
+title: How I decided to manage my dot files with dotbot
 layout: post
 tags:
 - shell